PrimalSmite/Key-the-password-manager/README.md

-To download the app, you need to download the "Key.exe" file from the repository.
+To download the app, you need to search for Releases and download the "Key.exe" file.
-Next, you need to create a new directory anywhere and put the app into it.
+Next, you need to create a new folder and move "Key.exe" to it.
-Your OS may stop running the application, this is normal.
-Just continue running.
+Key does not have any license and antivirus can delete the Key.
-Your antivirus may quarantine the application or remove it altogether.
-This problem will be fixed in the future.
-It is because the app has no digital signature.
+If it happened, you just need to download it again.
+File with passwords will not be deleted.